fabricecordelieres/Arduino_Light_Source_Switch/README.md

 *This repository contains all the informations about the design of an automated light source switch for microscopy.*

-Original idea, thinking and design: [Fabrice P .
-Cordelières](https://github.com/fabricecordelieres) and [Patrice Mascalchi](https://github.com/pmascalchi).
+Original idea, thinking and design: [Fabrice P. Cordelières](https://github.com/fabricecordelieres) and [Patrice Mascalchi](https://github.com/pmascalchi).

 Special trick used to make the Arduino controllable from MicroManager by mimicking a device's communication protocol inspired by [Jérôme Mutterer](https://github.com/mutterer)